top of page

 Why are they important?

-They form part of the trophic chain, fish and other invertebrates feed on them and they can be at the top in some Arctic streams.
+They form part of the trophic chain, fish and other invertebrates feed on them.
+In some Arctic streams they can be at the top of the chain .

 They are bioindicators, this means they can be used to assess the biological quality of an ecosystem, since families have different tolerance to pollutants (pesticides, heavy metals, etc).

-They can provide information about the climatic conditions of past eras (paleoecology).
+They can provide information about the climatic conditions of past eras (palaeoecology).

 Why this website?

-European and British invertebrate fauna have been widely studied since the XIX century, but there are still many taxa to be described in Arctic, Tropical and Neotropical areas.
+European and British invertebrate fauna have been widely studied since the XIX century, but there are still many taxa to be described, particularly in Tropical and Oriental regions, but also immature stages in the Holarctic.

 NEWS